keirthana/anbox-cloud-docs/tutorial/stream-client.md

 # Set up a stream client

 This tutorial guides you through the process of setting up a web-based streaming client using the Anbox Cloud streaming stack.
-The connection between the stream client and the server uses WebRTC backed by web sockets that enable the real time communications required for streaming.
+The connection between the stream client and the server uses WebRTC backed by WebSockets that enable the real time communications required for streaming.
 To know more about the WebRTC configuration, see {ref}`ref-webrtc`.

 For security reasons, there are limits on what APIs are exposed through the reverse proxy configured by the appliance.
-The API provided by the Anbox Stream Gateway is typically meant to be used in service to service communication and not on public endpoints.
+The API provided by the Anbox Stream Gateway is typically meant to be used in service-to-service communication and not on public endpoints.
 If you want to use the API from a client application, you should use a proxy service that communicates with the Anbox Stream Gateway and also provides the user with an authentication method specific to your service.
 We will see how to set this up in this tutorial.

 ## Preparation